fullstack-development/developers-roadmap/backend/junior-2/linux.md

 * How to find a process by the port number?
 * Which port numbers are reserved for administrator?
 Why does such restriction exist?
 * What is process supervising?
 Name various supervisors and their basic commands.
-* Inter-process communication methods and principles.
+* Which inter-process communication methods (IPC) do you know?
+How do they work?
 * Service management in Linux.
 What is a daemon?

 ## User